chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-04-24-Cloud-Architecture-Challenge-Lab.md

 ## Task 1: Create the production environment

-We can further subdivide it to 3 sub-tasks:
+We can further subdivide it into 3 sub-tasks:

 ### 1.1 Create the kraken-prod-vpc using the given Deployment Manager configuration